mcgivrer/karma/src/docs/05-the_scene.md

 ### The game screen

-The PlayScene is mostly an extract of the previous KarmaApp implementation from the create and input method, moving their content to the new `PlayScene` class:
+The PlayScene is mostly an extract of the previous KarmaPlatform implementation from the create and input method, moving their content to the new `PlayScene` class:

 1. here are the required attributes for this scene, the _score_ and the _lives_ number,